oktadev/okta-blog/_source/_posts/2021-01-22-okta-puppet.md

 type: conversion
 ---

-**Tip:** This tutorial is part of our series on how to integrate Okta with popular Infrastructure as a Code solutions.
-If you're not into Puppet, check out our [Chef](/blog/2021/??/??/okta-chef), [Ansible](/blog/2021/??/??/okta-ansible), and [Terraform](/blog/2020/04/24/okta-terraform-automate-identity-and-infrastructure) tutorials.

 If you use Puppet to automate configuration management across dynamic server fleets, there's a question about identity & access management – how do you get accounts and credentials on the machines?

 A common practice is to push SSH Keys for every admin user to every server.
 This has major security implications, however.
 What happens when an administrator leaves the company?
-It is then up to someone to clear out those keys on each machine, oftentimes a manual process.
+It is usually up to someone to clear out those keys on each machine, oftentimes a manual process.

 Another common practice is to front your servers with an LDAP interface, configuring a local PAM module on each machine to sync local server accounts with an upstream Identity Provider.
 This leaves a significant operational burden, however.
 Do you want to run an HA middleware service blocking your ability to scale in the cloud?
-This is a pain point no Ops Engineer wants.
+I doubt you do.

 In this tutorial, we will overcome both issues by seamlessly injecting Okta into your Puppet Infrastructure as Code to effectively [Shift Identity Left](https://www.okta.com/blog/2019/07/shift-identity-left-secure-devops-automation-with-okta/):